(Added at v2.1)

 The Group Filter widget allows you to apply a filter on the map based on one or more layers in the map.
 A set of layers are grouped into a logical filter set.
 Each set can have a predefined value to facilitate user interaction.
-This widget has two modes: normal mode, which allows building complex filters during runtime, and simple mode, which only allows one filter criteria to be applied.
+This widget has two modes: normal, which allows the building of complex filters during run time, and simple, which only allows one filter to be applied.

 The following steps indicate how to create a filter set.
 Repeat these steps if you need to define additional filter sets.

-- Optionally click change widget icon if you want to replace the default icon for this widget.
-A file explorer window opens, allowing you to choose a local image file to use as the widget icon.
+- Optionally click Change widget icon to replace the default icon for this widget.
+A file explorer window appears, allowing you to choose a local image file to use as the widget icon.

-- The configuration should display one group that's ready to modify.
+The configuration displays one group that's ready to modify.

-- Preset Operator and Preset Value are both optional.
-They allow you to have a predefined value for this filter so that during runtime, the user does not have to supply the criteria.
-For Preset Value, you have the option to type in a value or click the magnifying glass icon to choose a value from an existing layer.
+- Optionally use Preset Operator and Preset Value to define a value for this filter so that during run time, users do not have to supply these criteria.
+For Preset Value, you have the option to type a value or click the search button to choose a value from an existing layer.

-- If you are going to filter on different fields in the same layer, the next optional parameter When a layer is listed more than once, use the following operator between fields controls how to join these filters together using OR or AND.
+- If you want to filter on different fields in the same layer, the When a layer is listed more than once, use the following operator between fields parameter controls how to join these filters using OR or AND.

-- The next area is a table of layers to group together under this filter set.
-By default, you should see one layer already populated with a random layer from your map.
+- The table that is provided, display the layers to group together under the filter set.
+You should see one layer already populated by default with a random layer from your map.
 Choose the layer and the field to which you want to apply a filter.
-The radio button under the column Use Value dictates whether or not you want a value drop-down list for the user to find a value.
-If no radio button is marked, a plain text box will be presented to the user.
-This radio button is optional.

 - To add another layer to this filter set, click the Add Layer button.

-- If you want to add another filter set, click the Add a New Group button.
-This will create another filter set grouping.
-If needed, repeat step 3 through 7.
+- To add another filter set, click the Add a New Group button.
+This creates another filter set grouping.
+If needed, repeat steps 3 through 7.

-- The next four check boxes control the way the widget behaves.
+- The following five check boxes control the way the widget behaves:

-- Start in Simple View determines how the widget will look to end users.
-Checking this box will remove the operator drop-down list and the add criteria button from the interface.
-This will make the interface look more simplistic.
+- Start in Simple View determines how the widget will appear to end users.
+Checking this box will remove the operator drop-down list and the Add Criteria button from the interface, giving it a more basic appearance.

 - Hide Widget Options determines whether to show an icon to expose additional widget settings.
 These settings include saving and loading defined filters, appending to an existing filter definition in the map if it exists, and persisting the filter even after the widget is closed.